-In November 2009, Claffin hosted its first Nobel Laureate Dr. Luc Montagnier.
+In November 2009, Claflin hosted its first Nobel Laureate Dr. Luc Montagnier.
 In April 2010, the University hosted Nobel Laureate Dr. Martin Chalfie.
 During that time, the University celebrated its 140th anniversary with theme "140 Years of Access and Success" by hosting a series of events for alumni and the community.
-The state-of-the-art Molecular Science Research Center was opened in April 2010 to further the institution's vision of being a leader in STEM research areas.
+The state-ofthe-art Molecular Science Research Center was opened in April 2010 to further the institution's vision of being a leader in STEM research areas.
 The University gained national recognition through three segments from Fox News Channel, which aired in 2011, chronicling the work of Dr. Tisdale, the legacy of iconic photographer Cecil Williams ('60) and highlighting the institution's stellar academic offerings.
-On June 30, 2011, Claffin publicly announced the launch of its historic \$96.4 million capital campaign, reporting that \$57 million toward that goal had already been obtained.
+On June 30, 2011, Claflin publicly to the 2008 Olympics in Beijing.
+The men's basketball added to Claffin's global reputation when they participated in the inaugural Trinidad and Tobago Hoops Classic.
+While there, the Panthers with staff from Enrollment Management and First Lady Alice Tisdale actively recruited prospective students.